-In addition, the Corporation is currently aware that five (5) Developments with an aggregate outstanding senior mortgage loan balance of \$23,665,575 and an aggregate outstanding subordinate loan balance of \$3,361,971 as of January 31, 2021, have each received a Notice of Default of the Agreement for Interest Reduction Payments or HAP Contract, as applicable, from HUD because of its low inspection ratings.
+In addition, the Corporation is currently aware that four (4) Developments with an aggregate outstanding senior mortgage loan balance of \$18,023,133 and an aggregate outstanding subordinate loan balance of \$7,052,417 as of October 31, 2021, have each received a Notice of Default of the Agreement for Interest Reduction Payments or HAP Contract, as applicable, from HUD because of its low inspection ratings.
 One (1) Development, known as Van Sinderen Plaza, with a construction loan of \$28,300,000, was not completed on schedule, the Mortgagor failed to make its mandatory prepayment on a timely basis and the Corporation's Multi-Family Housing Revenue Bonds, 2016 Series C-2, the proceeds of which were used to finance the Mortgage Loan for such Development, were remarketed on April 29, 2020 and April 29, 2021.
-The expiration date of the Construction LOC with respect to such Development has been extended to address the construction.
+The expiration date of the Construction LOC with respect to such Development has been extended to address the construction delays.
 One (1) Development, known as Bedford Green House, with a construction loan of \$30,000,000, was not completed on schedule, the Mortgagor failed to make its mandatory prepayment on a timely basis, and the Corporation's Multi-Family Housing Revenue Bonds, 2017 Series C-3-A, the proceeds of which were used to finance the Mortgage Loan for such Development, were remarketed on April 29, 2021.
-The expiration date of the Construction LOC with respect to such Development has been extended to address the construction.
+The expiration date of the Construction LOC with respect to such Development has been extended to address the construction delays.